r-hub/blog/content/post/2020-03-20-winbuilder/index.md

 ## What is WinBuilder and why use it?

 As mentioned in its [public-facing web page](https://win-builder.r-project.org/), WinBuilder _" provides services for building and checking R source packages for Windows."_.
+It offers checking on Windows for several R versions.
 It is maintained by [Uwe Ligges](https://www.statistik.tu-dortmund.de/ligges.html).

 What if you already have a machine with Windows locally, or rely on R-hub package builder's results on Windows?